dejourford/siem_honeypot/README.md

 <hr>

-`Step 6`
+## Step 6) Attempt A Login

-Intentionally attempt to login using incorrect credentials to generate security logs
+In this step, I intentionally attempt to login using incorrect credentials to generate security logs so that I can make sure there are no issues.

 <p align="center">
 <img src="/images/attempt.png" alt="login attempt" width=600/>